Exhibitions, Research, Criticism, Commentary

 – Critic Kristoffer Jul-Larsen, framing Toril Johannessen’s, Deterrence and Reassurance (2024), an installation comprised of 18 rugs woven from military textiles.
 Currently showing at Bergen Kunsthall (NO), the work glibly comments on Norway’s militarized efforts to secure its arctic territory. [quote edited]

 Celebrating key 1980s works by pioneering video artist Gretchen Bender, “The Perversion of the Visual” opens at Sprüth Magers Los Angeles.
-Taking centre stage is Dumping Core (1984, image), the late American artist’s 13-monitor megamix of CGI, corporate logo animations, and photos of the Salvadoran Civil War.
+Taking centre stage is Dumping Core (1984, image), the late American artist’s 13-monitor megamix of CGI, corporate logo animations, and Salvadoran Civil War photos.
 Untitled (Daydream Nation) (1989), a series of computer-generated fractal prints, and Ghostbusters (1984), an experiment in CGI portraiture, are also displayed.

 Addressing nationalism and Arctic sovereignty, Toril Johannessen’s “Deterrence and Reassurance” opens at Bergen Kunsthall (NO).
 In the show’s titular work, the Norweigian artist contrasts comfy Scandinavian lifestyle with Norway’s arctic policy (read: securing oil and gas deposits) via 18 rugs woven from military textiles (2024, image).
 Through the rugs and accompanying maps, Johannessen “visualizes the presence of the military in the landscape and the social imaginary.”